Deep learning godfathers Bengio, Hinton and LeCun say that the field can correct its mistakes - Mash Viral

 Artificial intelligence has to take a new path to realize the machine equivalent of common sense, and three of the most prominent proponents strongly agree on how to do it exactly.

-Yoshua Bengio of the MILA Institute of Canada, Geoffrey Hinton of the University of Toronto, and Yann LeCun of Facebook, who have called themselves co-conspirators in the revival of the once-felt deep learning field, took the stage on Sunday evening at the Hilton hotel in Midtown Manhattan for the 34th annual conference of the Association for the Advancement of Artificial Intelligence.
+Yoshua Bengio of the MILA Institute of Canada, Geoffrey Hinton of the University of Toronto, and Yann LeCun of Facebook, who have called themselves co-conspirators in the revival of the once dying field of deep learning, took the stage Sunday night at the Hilton hotel in Midtown Manhattan for the 34th annual conference of the Association for the Advancement of Artificial Intelligence.

 The three, whom the conference called the “godfathers” of deep learning, were honored to receive last year’s Turing Award for their lifelong computing performance.

-Each of the three scientists was given half an hour to talk, and each of them acknowledged numerous shortcomings in deep learning, such as “examples of opponents,” where an object recognition system can be misled to misidentify an object just by add noise to an image.
+Each of the three scientists was given half an hour to talk, and each of them acknowledged numerous shortcomings in deep learning, such as “opponent’s examples,” where an object recognition system can be misled to misidentify an object, only by noise at add an image.

 “Much has been said about the downsides about deep learning,” LeCun commented.